-- fines by the US Department of Labor (DOL)
+- Investigations by the U.S. Department of Labor (DOL)

 The cost of U.S. Department of Labor (DOL) investigations

-When an employee feels that his/her leave was unfairly managed, he/she may initiate a formal complaint with the DOL.
-The DOL will quickly investigate, and may file suit to ensure compliance and recover damages if a complaint cannot be resolved administratively.
+When an employee feels that their leave was unfairly managed, they may initiate a formal complaint with the DOL.
+The DOL will investigate and may file suit to ensure compliance and recover damages if a complaint cannot be resolved administratively.
 Actions can include:

-- Conduct general onsite visits to scrutinize all employment practices beyond the initial complaint.
+- Conducting general onsite visits to scrutinize employment practices beyond the initial complaint.

-- Examine past and current employment paperwork and files.
+- Examining past and current employment paperwork and files.

-- Fines can range from hundreds to thousands of dollars ― and even smaller fines, such as $110 per violation for noncompliance with general FMLA notices requirements, can add up quickly.
+- Imposing fines, which can range from hundreds to thousands of dollars ― and even smaller fines, such as $204 per willful violation of FMLA notices requirements, can add up quickly.5

 The cost of employee misuse

 To avoid conflicts and liability risk, employers may adopt a rubber‐stamp approach to approving FMLA leaves.
-While this can reduce potential liability, it may encourage employee misuse of FMLA, and may also backfire on an employer if an employee has a legitimate FMLA claim after using time towards a non-legitimate FMLA leave.
+While this can reduce potential liability, it may encourage employee misuse of FMLA, and may also backfire on an employer if an employee has a legitimate FMLA claim after taking leave for a reason that did not qualify for FMLA protection.

 The cost of legal action

-Case in point: In the 2019 case DaPrato v.
-Massachusetts Water Resources Authority, an employee brought action against his former employer for violation of FMLA, the Americans with Disabilities Act (ADA), and a state law discrimination statute arising from her termination for vacationing in Mexico while on leave.
-The court awarded the employee $1,937,961 – over $1.3 million in liquidated damages and $605,690 in attorney fees and costs.
+In 2019, an employee brought action against his former employer for violation of the FMLA, the Americans with Disabilities Act (ADA), and a state law discrimination statute arising from his termination for vacationing in Mexico while on leave.
+The court awarded the employee over $1.3 million in liquidated damages and $605,690 in attorney fees and costs.

-Our solution: The Guardian AbsenceWorks® program offers a variety of absence management solutions for companies with 50 to 5,000 employees or more, helping employers of all sizes take advantage of high quality, integrated services that can enhance compliance while helping to get employees back to work in a safe and timely manner.
+Guardian offers a variety of absence management solutions for companies with 50 to 5,000 employees or more, helping employers of all sizes take advantage of high quality, integrated services that can help keep companies compliant while helping to get employees back to work in a safe and timely manner.